AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

   *Expectation:* The waypoints from the path will be followed, however, without any guarantees or attempts to adhere to the known obstacle free path that the line the resulting #acr("RRT*") path represents.
 However, as the #acr("RRT*") path is obstacle-free, the original difficulty with more complex environments without global planning is solved.
 Furthermore, without any path adherence measures, other than aiming for the next waypoint, the robots will have much more freedom to cut corners, and also to move around each other in more creative ways.
 ]

+#pagebreak(weak: true)
 ==== Approach 2: Path Tracking <s.m.planning.path-tracking>

 To achieve a level of adherence to the path given to each robot, the  factor graph structure can be utilized.
 A new factor, namely the tracking factor, $f_t$, has been designed to reach this goal.
 The tracking factor is designed to attach to each variable in the prediction horizon, except for the first and last that already have anchoring pose factors, as these cannot be influenced either way.
 In @s.m.tracking-factor, the design of the tracking factor is explained in detail, while @f.m.tracking-factor visualizes the inner workings.
-On @f.m.tracking-factor#text(accent, "A") an array of isolated variables with corresponding tracking factors are shown.
+In @f.m.tracking-factor#text(accent, "A") an array of isolated variables with corresponding tracking factors are shown.
 These variables are spread over a path, with a likely trajectory, as if different timesteps for the same variable is show.
-Both on @f.m.tracking-factor#text(accent, "A") and @f.m.tracking-factor#text(accent, "B") it can be seen how the tracking factor measures perpendicularly onto the path and then pulls slightly forwards as well, where close to the corner; the tracking factor essentially pulls towards the corner.
+Both in @f.m.tracking-factor#text(accent, "A") and @f.m.tracking-factor#text(accent, "B") it can be seen how the tracking factor measures perpendicularly onto the path and then pulls slightly forwards as well, where close to the corner; the tracking factor essentially pulls towards the corner.
 // #figure(
 //   {
 //     // set text(font: "JetBrainsMono NF", size: 0.85em)